Skip to main content

 xml-lang-layout-editor.png

-3. In your content, select an element that you want to filter by language.
+5. In your content, select an element that you want to filter by language.

 Important

-Use the two letter codes shown in the Languages section (see step 6).
-Only these two letter codes are supported.
+Use the two-letter codes shown in the Languages section (see step 6).
+Only these two-letter codes are supported.
 You cannot use alternative language codes.

 xml-lang-attribute-value.png

-5. Repeat steps 3 and 4 for other any other elements you want to filter by language.
+7. Repeat steps 3 and 4 for other any other elements you want to filter by language.

-6. Publish your content and choose the layout you edited in step 1 and the language(s) that you want to publish to:
+8. Publish your content and choose the layout you edited in step 1 and the language(s) that you want to publish to:

 filter-by-language-language-selection.png

-If you publish to a language that matches the value of the xml:lang filtered content, that content is included in the output.
+• If you publish to a language that matches the value of the xml:lang filtered content, that content is included in the output.

-If you publish to a language that does not match the value of the xml:lang filtered content, that content is excluded from the output.
+• If you publish to a language that does not match the value of the xml:lang filtered content, that content is excluded from the output.

-You can use the phrase element to apply filters to inline content.
+You can use the phrase element to apply filters to inline elements.
 This is useful when you need to filter part of a block element, for example, if you wanted to filter one sentence in a paragraph rather than the entire paragraph.

-To filter inline content:
+To filter inline elements:

 1. Select the content you want to filter.